cran-task-views/Optimization/Optimization.md

     Rcpp) of the same `DEoptim()` function.
--   `r pkg("DEoptimR")` provides an implementation of the jDE variant of the differential evolution stochastic algorithm for nonlinear programming problems (It allows to handle constraints in a flexible manner.)
+-   `r pkg("DEoptimR")` provides an implementation of the jDE variant of the differential evolution stochastic algorithm for nonlinear programming problems (It allows handling constraints in a flexible manner.)
 -   The `r pkg("CEoptim")` package implements a cross-entropy optimization technique that can be applied to